April 22, 2026

 It’s hard to make sense of all that just by looking at traditional analytics.

-That’s why we added the User Flow to CUX - a feature that shows how people actually move through your website, step by step.
+That’s why we added the User Flow to CUX - a feature that shows how people move through your website, step by step.
+It's the starting point for any serious conversion rate optimization effort, because you can't fix a journey you haven't mapped.

 User Flow is a visual feature that translates your raw data into a dynamic Sankey diagram - a clear, interactive map that lets you observe the paths users take from entry to exit.
 At a glance you see:

-This high-level view makes it easier to spot navigation patterns, drop-offs, content bottlenecks, and points where user journeys split.
+This high-level view makes it easier to spot navigation patterns, drop-offs, content bottlenecks, and points of user frustration that block progress.
 It also helps you decide which Waterfalls are worth building, so you can focus on fixing broken paths or removing friction from key conversion steps.

 Before we go further, let’s clarify what a Waterfall actually is.